iserius/ESP32TelnetOLT/README.md

 # ESP32 Telnet to OLT Relay
-ESP32 Telnet Client to check and control C320 ZTE OLT and config ONU quick replacement for AutoTelnet PC program, its just a Telnet CLient using ESP32 in a simple Terminal Like Web browser with 8 custom preset command that can save in EEPROM and have editable auto script for ONU activation
+ESP32 Telnet Client to check and control C320 ZTE OLT and config ONU , a quick replacement for AutoTelnet PC program, its just a Telnet CLient using ESP32 in a simple Terminal Like Web browser with 8 custom preset command that can save in EEPROM and have editable auto script for ONU activation